By: Ruth Callaghan

 WA Police are now urging homeowners who have CCTV or security cameras that cover public areas such as footpaths, parks or roads to join the state’s register of public-facing CCTV systems, known as CAM-MAP WA.

-The register, which already includes more than 10,000 government, business and residential cameras, is designed to provide a quick reference for law enforcement agencies if they need to determine where cameras are positioned across the state.
+The register, which includes government, business and residential cameras, is designed to provide a quick reference for law enforcement agencies if they need to determine where cameras are positioned across the state.

 Once registered, it means police can contact camera owners quickly if they need to preserve or review footage that might be instrumental in solving a crime.